john-hix/s25-Red-1/README.md

 Ubuntu: `sudo apt update && sudo apt install make -y`

+## Running application

+CueCode's server assumes two processes will run, the web application and a worker.
+Run these in the development environment by issuing `make run` and `make worker-run`, respectively.

 # Docker for service dependencies

 The project uses Docker Compose to manage application service-level dependencies,